marcoT0425/Wordle_Solver/README.md

 9.  `slant`: 3.439 Avg.
 10. `carte`: 3.442 Avg.
 11. `torse`: 3.442 Avg.

+SALET meaning: A salet (or sallet) is a type of light steel combat helmet that gained popularity across 15th-century Europe, often featuring a slit for vision and a neck guard.
+It replaced the earlier bascinet and was commonly used by infantry and cavalry.
+It is also known as a salade, celata, or schaller. (from Gemini)

 # Other best openers (not fully tested, but I've been working with other best openers):
 * `prate`: 3.445 Avg.